idechq/idec-wiki/docs/team_wiki/push.md

 ## (Optional & Advanced) Deploy the site as a GitHub page on your account

-Following the previous section, you now have a copy of the `team-wiki` under your GitHub account, and it is ready to be deployed as a [GitHub Page](https://pages.github.com/), which is a website hosted by GitHub.
-If you wish to, you can enable GitHub Action and then configure the Page setting under your repository, such that the site is deployed from the "gh-pages" branch.
+Following the previous section, you now have a copy of the `team-wiki` under your GitHub account, and it is ready to be deployed as a [GitHub Pages](https://pages.github.com/), which is a website hosted by GitHub.
+If you wish to, you can enable GitHub Action and then [configure the Pages setting](gh_pages.md) under your repository, such that the site is deployed from the **gh-pages** branch.
 Doing so would create a website that can be accessed at:
 `https://{your username}.github.io/team-wiki/`
 This allows you to visualize how this site would look from the internet.

-The GitHub Action `.github/workflows/ci.yml` file is configured to update the `gh-pages` branch every time a "push" action is done to the repository.
+The GitHub Action `.github/workflows/ci.yml` file is configured to update the **gh-pages** branch every time a "push" action is done to the repository.
 So you might to have to wait till the next change is pushed to see the site being deployed.
 There is also usually a 1 minute delay between the completion of GitHub Action and the update of the deployed site.